 In addition to our direct programming services, HighPointe is committed to providing our clients and the broader intellectual and developmental disability community with access to important life-impacting information.
 To that end, Family Voices became a division of HighPointe Services in July 2014.

 Through our Family Voices Division, we are able to provide pertinent expert advice and information that will help you access services and be more informed as you seek services for your child or client.

 In the spring of 2016

-HighPointe will be opening is second enrichment program.
-The Ft.
-Collins location will feature a beautiful free standing building location in a former high-end restaurant.
+HighPointe opened is second enrichment program.
+The Fort Collins location featuring a beautiful free standing building location in a former high-end restaurant.
 The facility will allow HighPointe to launch a new cooking school in addition to its quality programming options.

 In the fall of 2016

-HighPointe will be launching its new HighPointe Academy, which will provide a unique program designed to help clients gain independence, vocation opportunities, and ultimately, independent living arrangements.
+HighPointe launched its new HighPointe Academy, which provides a unique program designed to help clients gain independence, vocation opportunities, and ultimately, independent living arrangements.